jenkins-infra/status/content/issues/2022-12-09-artifactory-maintenance.md

 section: issue
 ---

-December 18, 2022: our sponsor JFrog will proceed to perform maintenance of our "jenkinsci" Artifactory instance.
+December 18, 2022 at 09:00am UTC: our sponsor JFrog will proceed to perform maintenance of our "jenkinsci" Artifactory instance.

-Expect a complete downtime of about 6 hours due to the nature of this maintenance.
+Expect a complete downtime of 1 to 6 hours due to the nature of this maintenance.
 The maintenance involves cloud migration from Google Cloud to Amazon Web Services.

 Only Jenkins contributors will be impacted, as no releases or builds on ci.jenkins.io or on developer machines will succeed during the downtime.
 Jenkins users won’t be impacted.